facebookresearch/hydra/website/docs/patterns/objects.md

     connection.connect()
 ```

-As specified in in the `defaults` section, MySQL is the default.
+MySQL is the default per the `config.yaml` file:
 ```text
 $ python my_app.py
 MySQL connecting to localhost with user=root and password=1234
 ```
-You can now change the instantiate object class and override values from the commmand line:
+Change ehe instantiated object class and override values from the command line:
 ```text
 $ python my_app.py db=postgresql db.params.password=abcde
 PostgreSQL connecting to localhost with user=root and password=abcde and database=tutorial